 May 11th

-This was my third attempt to see this Eurasian Spoonbill after giving me the run around at Burton RSPB,eventually I caught up with it on Parkgate marsh this evening.
+This was my third attempt to see this Eurasian Spoonbill after it had given me the run around at Burton RSPB.
+Eventually, I caught up with it on Parkgate Marsh this evening.

 May 15th